apatewp/codebase/README.md

 - A server written with a Postgraphile GraphQL API and Graphile Workers at `./packages/server`
-- A collection of Terraform modules located in the `./infrastructure` folder, for building out our Cloud Computing on Kubernetes.
+- A collection of Terraform modules located in the `./infrastructure` folder, for building out our cloud computing on Kubernetes on GCP.
 - A collection of `Dockerfile`s and entrypoint scripts modules located in the `./docker` folder, for building containers which run on GCP.